ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/types/README.md

 ## Important Notice

-**IMPORTANT**: Databricks endpoints do not support the `parallel_tool_calls` parameter.
-This parameter has been intentionally excluded from the Databricks type definitions, and using it will cause errors.
+**IMPORTANT**: Databricks endpoints have several key parameter and message role limitations:

+### Message Role Constraints

+**CRITICAL**: Databricks endpoints only accept the following message roles:
+- `system`
+- `user`
+- `assistant`
+- `tool`
+- `function`

+**Common Error**: Sending messages with `role: "thinking"` will result in a `BAD_REQUEST: Invalid role in the chat message` error.
+The implementation now ensures:
+1. All `thinking` role messages are excluded from the request payload before sending to Databricks
+2. Thinking mode functionality is implemented through the `thinking` parameter at the root level of the request, not through message roles
+3. Any other non-standard roles are converted to "assistant" to ensure compatibility

+This is particularly important because thinking mode generates `ThinkingChatMessage` objects with `role: "thinking"`, which must be handled specially in the type system but can never be sent directly to Databricks.

+### Parameter Limitations

+1. **No Support for `parallel_tool_calls`**: This parameter (used by other providers like OpenAI) is not supported by Databricks endpoints and will cause errors.

+2. **No Support for `requestTimeout`**: The `requestTimeout` parameter is not recognized by Databricks endpoints and will result in a `requestTimeout: Extra inputs are not permitted` error.

-**IMPORTANT**: Databricks endpoints also do not support the `extra_body` parameter.
-Parameters must be placed at the root level of the request.
+3. **No Support for `extra_body`**: Databricks endpoints reject requests with `extra_body` as a parameter.
+All parameters must be placed at the root level of the request.
 Our implementation handles this by extracting contents from `extra_body` and placing them at the root level using type assertion.

 ## Directory Structure